“QuoteGenerator

 The line "You are never too old to set another goal or to dream a new dream" is almost always credited to C.S.
 Lewis.
 There is no source for it in his work, and sources disagree on who really wrote it.
 Credit it honestly as author unknown rather than passing on a wrong name.

-If you start your weeks the way you close them, our Monday motivation quotes are the natural bookend to this list.
+If you start your weeks the way you close them, our Monday motivation quotes are the natural bookend to this list, and the Tuesday motivation quotes keep the momentum going once the weekend is over.

 Make your Friday quote your own